Mint (Bo He)

 Botanical Name: Mentha (Menthae haplocalyx, Mentha arvenis)

 Mint has been historically enjoyed as a tea and food flavoring.
-It is a well known cooling herb that can promote sweating, ease colds and flus, and aide headaches, menstrual cramps and other aches and pains.
+It is a well-known cooling herb that can promote sweating, ease colds and flu, and aid headaches, menstrual cramps, and other aches and pains.

-Below is an overview of mint, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of m, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of mint.

 Western Name: Mint